ASPSP Definition: What It Means in Open Banking (PSD2)

 |---|---|---|

-Your company is usually neither an ASPSP nor a TPP unless you hold a licence.
-You integrate a TPP that already connects to ASPSPs in each country.
+Your company is usually neither an ASPSP nor a TPP unless you hold a payment or banking licence.
+You integrate a provider that already connects to ASPSPs in each country.

 Customer → consents in banking app (ASPSP)